 *Values are expressed as the means ± SE; in each cut, mean values with different superscripts in a column differ significantly (p < 0.05); NS = No significant difference.

 As shown in Table 1, GIFT tilapia exhibited superior carcass and fillet traits compared to Red tilapia.
 Specifically, GIFT tilapia had a higher dressed body yield and fillet yield than Red tilapia.
-A study by Sahu et al., 2017 recorded head yield of 27.1 % in Oreochromis niloticus which is very nearer with the results obtained in the present study.
+A study by Sahu et al., (2017) recorded head yield of 27.1 % in Oreochromis niloticus which is very nearer with the results obtained in the present study.
 Among the different carcass sections, the mid-cut contributed the highest proportion to the total fillet yield in both strains with GIFT tilapia showing a significantly greater yield in this region (p < 0.05).
-The result was similar to the study conducted by Sahu et al., 2017 who stated that highest meat yield and total yield percentage was recorded in the mid cut of O. niloticus.
+The result was similar to the study conducted by Sahu et al., (2017) who stated that highest meat yield and total yield percentage was recorded in the mid cut of O. niloticus.
 Furthermore, GIFT tilapia displayed more favourable meat-to-bone ratios across all cuts, enhancing their commercial value in terms of marketable meat.
 These findings support existing literature that reports improvements in carcass quality and yield traits due to selective breeding in GIFT strains (Nguyen et al., 2010).

-Fig 1: Skinless dressed carcass cuts of tilapia reared in pond conditions;
+Figure 1: Skinless dressed carcass cuts of tilapia reared in pond conditions;

 I – Fore- cut; II – Mid-cut; III – Hind-cut